Qingtian-Zou/Q-DA-SA/data/Q4/SA.md

 If A is the culprit, A should be lying.
 A claims that "I am not the culprit", so it is surely a lie.
 The condition is met.
-As for other's statements, becuase they can freely tell the truth or lie, there is no point in examining their statements.
+As for other's statements, because they can freely tell the truth or lie, there is no point in examining their statements.

 In conclusion, A is the culprit.